 These moderation effects produced two patterns.
 First, the attitudes of the angry U.S. public are more misaligned than those of the content.
 Indeed, when anger is high, the selected variables show a greater number of negative associations.
 Second, regardless of their signs, the associations between perceptions, beliefs, and judgments are stronger when individuals are angry about inequality.
-Therefore, cognitive attachment to the problem of inequality might have two effects.
+These results suggest that cognitive attachment to the problem of inequality might have two effects.
 It could drive individuals to hold potentially conflictual attitudes, and it could increase the interdependence between the evaluations composing this multidimensional construct.

 Studying the structure of attitudes toward inequality is important because can generate inferences on attitude change.
 To test this possibility, we reduced the survey variables to dummy entities and performed an Ising estimation followed by a network simulation.
 The network estimated on dichotomous variables was remarkably similar to the mgm.
 The strongest associations of the full-scale model were correctly retrieved in the Ising network, which also preserved a small-world structure.
 Consequently, nodes that were central in the first network remained the most important vertices of the second.
 This allowed for testing the fourth research hypothesis, predicting a positive relationship between nodes’ centrality and attitude change after a manipulation attempt.
 The manipulations were simulated by increasing the nodes’ threshold one at a time.
 All manipulations were strong enough to produce the change of state of the targeted node.
 Their changes of states reverberated in the network, producing variations in its sum score.
 H4 was confirmed, as manipulations targeting the perception of large income inequality and the belief in public redistribution -the most central nodes- produced downstream effects.
 Additionally, the simulation showed a strong association between node centrality and the magnitude of attitude change.
 Indeed, also other highly central nodes produced huge changes in sum scores.
 Yet, attitude change is not necessarily a linear function of nodes’ embeddedness, as evaluations that are strongly and/or frequently related to other items can still produce variations of modest entities.
 This was the case of the perception of the importance of knowing the right people and of the judgments of unfair distribution.
 These variables had strong and numerous connections with other explanations of inequality, perceptions, and judgments.
 Yet, their state change was not sufficient to produce changes in the state of neighboring nodes.
 The results of the simulation are compatible with the findings of other research adopting a combination of network estimation and simulation to study attitudinal change in other research domains.
 Downstream effects were detected for attitudes toward political candidates (Dalege, Borsboom, Harreveld, & Maas, 2017) and post-national citizenship (Schlicht-Schmälzle et al., 2018), and their sizes are comparable to those found in this article.